pure-data/externals-howto/README.rst

 ``outlet_new`` returns a pointer to the new outlet and saves this very pointer in the ``t_object`` variable ``x_obj.ob_outlet``.
 If only one outlet is used, the pointer need not additionally be stored in the data space.
-If more than one outlets are used, the pointers have to be stored in the data space, because the ``t_object`` variable can only hold one outlet pointer.
+If more than one outlets are used, the pointers must be stored in the data space, because the ``t_object`` variable can only hold one outlet pointer.